St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Preliminaries: Local and Infinitesimal Gauge and Off-shell Nilpotent (Anti-)BRST Symmetries

 The St$\ddot u$ckelberg-modified Lagrangian density (1) has been generalized to the coupled (but equivalent) (anti-)BRST invariant Lagrangian densities in our earlier work [18].
-The {\it perfectly} BRST invariant Lagrangian density $({\cal L}_B)$ that incorporates the gauge-fixing and Faddeev-Popov (FP) ghost terms is
+The {\it perfectly} BRST invariant Lagrangian density $({\cal L}_B)$, incorporating the gauge-fixing as well as the Faddeev-Popov (FP) ghost terms, is as follows